-Ordinarily, Gift Aid relief may be claimed from that part of a membership payment that relates to the payer alone and only if the payer meets the rules for paying tax (the Gift Aid field in the Member Record is set).
+Ordinarily, Gift Aid relief may be claimed from that part of a membership payment that relates to the payer alone and only if the payer meets the rules for paying tax as indicated by the Gift Aid date field in the Member Record.

 However, if a member and his/her partner both belong to a membership class with the Joint or Family attribute set (see 4.2), then relief may be claimed on the full joint membership payment if the payer alone meets the rules for paying tax.

-Thus to maximise their Gift Aid relief, U3As should consider having Joint or Family membership classes in addition to those for individuals.
+Thus, to maximise their Gift Aid relief, u3as should consider having Joint or Family membership classes in addition to those for individuals.
+When setting up a membership class this is indicated by ticking "1 of 2 people at same address".
 The membership fee corresponding to a non-taxpaying partner cannot otherwise be declared for Gift Aid relief.